nixworks/public/news/2011/09/7/index.md

 ##### Swede
 ### [The Swedish car maker Saab Automobile files for bankruptcy in a self-managed reconstruction process. ](/news/2011/09/7/the-swedish-car-maker-saab-automobile-files-for-bankruptcy-in-a-self-managed-reconstruction-process.md)
-_Context: Saab Automobile, Swede, bankruptcy_
+_Context: bankruptcy, Swede, Saab Automobile_

 ##### Yak Service
 ### [A Yak Service Yak-42 carrying the KHL hockey team Lokomotiv Yaroslavl crashes near Yaroslavl, Russia, killing 44. ](/news/2011/09/7/a-yak-service-yak-42-carrying-the-khl-hockey-team-lokomotiv-yaroslavl-crashes-near-yaroslavl-russia-killing-44.md)
-_Context: Yak-42, crashes, Lokomotiv Yaroslavl, Yaroslavl, KHL, Yak Service_
+_Context: Yak-42, KHL, Yaroslavl, crashes, Lokomotiv Yaroslavl, Yak Service_

 ##### Tropical Storm Nate
 ### [Tropical Storm Nate is set to arrive at the Atlantic coast of Mexico tonight or tomorrow morning. ](/news/2011/09/7/tropical-storm-nate-is-set-to-arrive-at-the-atlantic-coast-of-mexico-tonight-or-tomorrow-morning.md)
-_Context: Mexican, Tropical Storm Nate, Atlantic Ocean_
+_Context: Atlantic Ocean, Mexican, Tropical Storm Nate_

 ##### Broome County
 ### [Ten thousand people are ordered to evacuate in Broome County in the US state of New York due to flooding of the Chenango River and the Susquehanna River. ](/news/2011/09/7/ten-thousand-people-are-ordered-to-evacuate-in-broome-county-in-the-us-state-of-new-york-due-to-flooding-of-the-chenango-river-and-the-susqu.md)